-- 2. In addition to the enforcement remedies provided in Section 165-97, the regulator may order the owner of any land upon which an abandoned excavation is located to either file a reclamation timetable, to be approved by the Rregulator, and bond or other security as described in sub-section B.1.a above, or to complete reclamation in accordance with these regulations within a stated reasonable time.
+2. In addition to the enforcement remedies provided in Section 165-97, the regulator may order the owner of any land upon which an abandoned excavation is located to either file a reclamation timetable, to be approved by the Regulator, and bond or other security as described in sub-section B.1.a above, or to complete reclamation in accordance with these regulations within a stated reasonable time.
 Such an order shall only be made following a hearing for which notice has been given in accordance with Section 165-91, if the regulator finds that the public health, safety, or welfare requires such reclamation.
-If the owner fails to complete the reclamation within the time prescribed in the order, the regulator may cause the reclamation to be completed at the expense of the Town.
+If the owner fails to complete the reclamation to be completed at the expense of the rown.
 The Town's costs shall constitute an assessment against the owner, and shall create a lien against the real estate on which the excavation is located.
-Such assessment and lien may be enforced and collected in the same manner as provided for real estate taxes. - 3.
-The site of an excavation which ceased commercially useful operation prior to August 24, 1977, but for which the affected area has not been brought into compliance with the reclamation standards of these regulations, may be made subject to the remedy prescribed in Sub-section B.2 only if the regulator finds, in writing, that specified reclamation measures are necessary to eliminate or mitigate an identified hazard to public health and safety.
+Such assessment and lien may be enforced and collected in the same manner as provided for real estate taxes.

+3. The site of an excavation which ceased commercially useful operation prior to August 24, 1977, but for which the affected area has not been brought into compliance with the reclamation standards of these regulations, may be made subject to the remedy prescribed in Sub-section B.2 only if the regulator finds, in writing, that specified reclamation measures are necessary to eliminate or mitigate an identified hazard to public health and safety.